knewplay/oop-fundamentals/oop_fundamentals.md

 - `Student` class:

+  - The `Student` class serves as a blueprint for creating student objects.
-  - Each student is created from the Student class.
+  - Each student object, also known as an instance of the `Student` class, represents an individual student.
-  - These students can then be part of the school system.
+  - These student instances can then be part of the school system.

 - `Teacher` Class:

+  - The Teacher class serves as a blueprint for creating teacher objects.
-  - Each teacher is created from the Teacher class.
+  - Each teacher object, also known as an instance of the Teacher class, represents an individual teacher.
-  - These teachers can then be part of the school system.
+  - These teacher instances can then be part of the school system.

-By defining these classes, you can create student and teacher objects.
+By defining these classes, you can create student and teacher objects, each of which is an instance of their respective class.
 This allows the school management system to manage students and teachers efficiently, leveraging the power of OOP to organize and structure the entities within the system.

 ### Attributes and Methods